xfischer/npgsql/edb_docs/docs/en_us/net_guide/using_advanced_queueing.rst

 2. Pass the name of the queue and create the instance of the ``EDBAQQueue``.

-3. Create the enqueue message and define payload.
+3. Create the enqueue message and define a payload.

 4. Call the ``queue.Enqueue`` method.